-BISMARCK – More than 34,000 shoppers – the most ever – participated in the four Pride of Dakota Holiday Showcases in November and December 2012.
+More than 36,000 shoppers – a new record – participated in the four Pride of Dakota Holiday Showcases in November and December 2014.

-Goehring said the numbers reflect the growing popularity of the Pride of Dakota program with both shoppers and members.
+Goehring said the numbers reflect the continued and growing popularity of the Pride of Dakota program with both shoppers and members.

-Administered by North Dakota Department of Agriculture Marketing and Information Division, the Pride of Dakota program provides member companies with cooperative marketing and promotional events, such as in-store demonstrations, Pride of Dakota Day and the Holiday Showcases, Harvest Showcase and Spring Showcase.
+Administered by North Dakota Department of Agriculture Marketing and Information Division, the Pride of Dakota program provides member companies with cooperative marketing and promotional events, such as in-store demonstrations, Pride of Dakota Day and the Holiday Showcases and Harvest Showcases.
 The program also provides educational opportunities and representation at regional, national and international marketing expositions.
 More than 500 North Dakota companies are Pride of Dakota members.
 More information is available at www.prideofdakota.com.